12 Best Social Sharing Plugins For WordPress In 2014

 AddThis provide social sharing buttons for a variety of platforms, not just WordPress.

-Certain elements of this plugin aren’t as customisable as the likes of Digg Digg although they are continuously rolling out new features.
+Certain elements of this plugin aren’t as customizable as the likes of Digg Digg although they are continuously rolling out new features.

 You’ve got a variety of button layouts and what works really great here is the analytical data you get access to when you sign up for an AddThis account.